guillaumejaume/graph-neural-networks-roadmap/README.md

 # Deep Learning on Graphs: a roadmap

 This roadmap explores the latest advances made in the field of deep learning on graphs.
-After listing the main papers that set the foundations of DL on graphs and Graph Neural Networks, we dig in each sub-topic.
+After listing the main papers that set the foundations of DL on graphs and Graph Neural Networks, we dig in various sub-topics.
 Sub-topics include graph VAE, generative model of graphs, theoretical studies of the expressiveness power of GNNs, edge-informative graphs etc..

 I would continue adding papers to this roadmap.
 Feel free to suggest new papers that are missing in this list.